-In Kenya, the peoples who identify with the indigenous movement are mainly pastoralists and hunter-gatherers as well as a number of small farming communities.
+In Kenya, the peoples who identify with the indigenous movement are mainly pastoralists and hunter-gatherers, as well as some fisher peoples and small farming communities.

-Pastoralists include the Turkana, Rendille, Borana, Maasai, Samburu, Ilchamus, Somali, Gabra, Pokot, and Endorois.
-They mostly occupy the arid and semi-arid lands in northern Kenya and towards the border between Kenya and Tanzania in the south.
+These poeples mostly occupy the arid and semi-arid lands in northern Kenya and towards the border between Kenya and Tanzania in the south.

 Both pastoralists and hunter-gatherers face land and resource tenure insecurity, poor service delivery, poor political representation, discrimination and exclusion.
 Their situation seems to get worse each year, with increasing competition for resources in their areas.

 Kenya's indigenous women are confronted by multifaceted social, cultural, economic and political constraints and challanges.

 Firstly, by belonging to minority and marginalized peoples nationally; and secondly, through internal social cultural prejudices.